chrishannah/Bulba/README.md

 - **path.assets**: The relative output directory of asset files used by the site, at the moment this is just the needed `.css` or `.js` files needed for site generation.
 This is relative to the outputDirectory below.
 - **outputDirectory**: The relative output directory for the site content.
 - **showFullContentOnIndex**: Setting this to true will show the full blog posts content on index pages, otherwise only the excerpt will be displayed.
+- **enableCodeHighlighting**: This enables code highlighting, which is powered by [highlight.js][hjs].
+The styles used are `atom-one-dark` and `atom-one-light` depending on the system appearance.
+If set to false, highlight.js will not be used or linked from your pages.

 ### Deploying the site